rizanB/share_api/README.md

 ### Integrating with Sheets
-host flask app
+host flask app &
-create an AppsScript to fetch details from the same (code.gs)
+create an AppsScript file to fetch details from the same (code.gs)

 ### Depends on
 - Selenium